 Adjunct Instructor for Motorcycle Safety Foundation, Florida Rider Training Program at State College of Florida

-Your credit score matters.
+9. Your credit score matters.

 Don’t be surprised when insurance companies ask you for permission to check your credit history when requesting a quote.
 Most do.
 Studies have shown that there is a correlation between a low credit score and a greater likelihood of filing a claim.
-Those with higher credits scores will almost always receive a cheaper insurance quote than those with a low credit score.
+Those with higher credit scores will almost always receive a cheaper insurance quote than those with a low credit score.

 The Bottom Line

 The best motorcycle insurance can be tailored to fit both the bike itself and the risks that come with the way it’s used.
-Finally, you’re never too old or too experienced to learn how to become a better rider, and taking a safety course is one of the best ways to save money on your insurance premium from one of my top recommendations (Progressive, Geico, Safeco, and Foremost).
+Finally, you’re never too old or too experienced to learn how to become a better rider, and taking a safety course is one of the best ways to save money on your insurance premium from one of our top recommendations (Progressive, Geico, Safeco, and Foremost).